 Welcome to EEE

-To produce globally renowned leader in education, extension activities and Carrying out research and technology development in frontier areas of electronics and electrical engineering and allied fields.
+To produce globally renowned leaders in academics, extension activities, research and technology development in frontier areas of Electronics and Electrical Engineering and allied fields.

-To produce quality electrical and electronics engineers having strong theoretical foundation, innovative, good design experience, exposure to research and development and responsible for social needs.
+To produce quality electrical and electronics engineers with abundant theoretical foundation, innovative thinking, accurate design experience, exposure to research and development and awareness of social / sociological needs.

 K L University is committed to deliver Quality education for all round development of the students to meet the changing requirements of Industry, Business and society.